-Bubble Tea Is Actually Pretty Bad For You—Here’s Why | Reader's Digest
+Bubble Tea Is Actually Pretty Bad for You—Here’s Why

 A few years ago, bubble tea exploded as the go-to trendy drink for Internet foodies everywhere.
 Many touted this Taiwanese-inspired beverage as a guilt-free snack akin to a smoothie or cup of coffee.
 After all, it has the word “tea” in it, so it has to be healthy… right?

 Not quite.
 Like coffee, bubble tea’s ingredients might not be so bad on their own, but when they’re loaded with sweetener and artificial flavor, they lose their nutritional value fast.
-(Learn how to make your coffee habit healthier.)
+That said, you can learn how to make your coffee habit healthier.

 It all starts with those “bubbles” found at the bottom of your drink, which are actually round pieces of tapioca.
 Called “tapioca pearls,” they’re actually made from starch extracted from cassava root, a nutty-flavored vegetable that grows in South America.
 And as it turns out, those little balls are loaded with carbs—and not the nutritious, fiber-rich kinds found in whole grains, either.
+Still, you can find plenty of teas with health benefits, however.

 stockcreations/Shutterstock